khakhalin/notes/keywords/bash.md

 * `echo "Hi!"` - output something (see below for outputting variables)
 * `alias new_command_name='custom sequence of commands'` - creates an alias that becomes a new command
+    * It may be useful to add a bunch of good aliases to a "default" bash file that is auto-ran on startup.
+On some systems it may be stored at `~/.bashrc`, on modern Mac systems it's usually at `~/.zprofile` (both files would be hidden system files by default, so use `ls -a` in console, or `Ctrl Shift .` in Mac Finder).
 * `which command_name` - tries to find the command in the PATH (see below), but instead of implementing it, returns the full path to where it was found
 * `sh file_name` - execute this file's contents as a script, in a _fork_ shell.
 It means that all variables that were set by this time will be inherited, but if `file_name` creates new environment variables, they will be dropped once `sh` execution is over.
 For example, if you change the working directory inside the `file_name` script, it won't change the working directory in the shell from which `sh` was called.
 * `source file_name` - execute this file's contents as a script in the current shell.
 Apparently `. file_name` is a synonym.